SeanOverton/SeanOverton/README.md

 ### Hi there 👋

 Here's a quick summary of a few of my public projects and contributions (so far 😉).
-I continue to look for more projects and am currently making more of an effort to break into the open-source community and contirbute to an open-source project!
+I currently continue to seek to contirbute to more open-source projects!

 📖 My complete reading list:
 -